homebrew-ec-foss/psh/README.md

 - Tejas R
 - Anupam G

-## Progress by End of Week 1:
+## Progress by End of Week 2:
-We have implemented the basic structure of a shell and execution of some built-in and other external commands.
+Handing off from the progress we made in week1 where we succesfully began the implementations for few built in functions
+such as cd and history, we began adding extensive support for all possible flags for these functions.
+We now have almost
+all posix like required flags for functions such as `cd`,`exit`,`echo`,`pwd`,`export`,`fc`.
+While trying to implement
+the history function, we learned that history is not POSIX compliant.
+In order to make sure that psh is POSIX like
+compliant, we changed it to `fc`.
+We added extensive support for symlinks for better ease of directory movements.

 ## Current Workflow:
 1. **Read Input**: Read an input from the user.